fnplus/HACKTOBERFEST-2020-flutter-interview-questions/README.md

    One type of platform channel is a method channel.
 Data is serialized on the Dart side and then sent to the native side.
 You can write native code to interact with the platform before sending a serialized message back.
 That message might be written in Java or Kotlin on Android or Objective-C or Swift on iOS.
    The second type of platform channel is the event channel, which you use to send a stream of data from the native platform back to Flutter.
 This is useful for monitoring sensor data.

+30. What is the use of having Android and iOS folders in the Flutter project?

+   Android:  This folder is meant for holding an entire Android project.
+This will come into usage when you want to build a Flutter application for the Android platform.
+When you compile a Flutter code into the native code, it will enter into the Android project and gives you a native Android application.

+   iOS: This folder is meant for holding an entire Mac project.
+This will come into usage when you want to build a Flutter application for the iOS platform.
+It works similarly to the Android folder.
+When you compile a Flutter code into the native code, it will enter into the Android iOS project and gives you a native Android application.
+Building a Flutter application will only be possible when you work on Xcode IDE and macOS.

+31. What are the various types of RenderObjectElement in flutter?

+    In flutter we have two types of RenderObjectElements:

+    For e.g. Column(children: )
+    For e.g. Padding(child: )

 ## Contributors